ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 - more data available

+## Trends in machine learning

 ## Why ML + energy

 - cost functions
+- data, things to measure
+- possibility to simulate

 ## Why not ML + energy

 - unlearnable patterns - tasks we can't do
 - no data
+- messy data, data that can't be worked on properly (can't be joined - example of this!)
 - non-stationary processes, black swans (predicting the US shale gas revolution)

 bias in customer data